Published by FutureTecEra

 Use: “Write a 500-word beginner-friendly blog section explaining five AI tools for students.
 Use simple language, short paragraphs, and practical examples.”

 This small change gives the AI a clearer target.
-It also helps you avoid generic answers that require heavy editing later.
+It also allows you to avoid generic answers that may require extensive editing later.

 Give Context Before the Command